Retirees: Should You Buy Enbridge Or Enbridge Income Fund Holdings?

 Disclaimer: This article consists of my opinions and is for educational purposes only.
 Please do your own research and due diligence and consult a financial advisor and or tax professional if necessary before making any investment decisions.

-Disclosure: I am/we are long EN.
+Disclosure: I am/we are long ENB.

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.